adepierre/Botcraft/README.md

 Main features are listed below.
 To see the evolution of the project, check the [changelog](https://github.com/adepierre/Botcraft/wiki/Changelog).

-- Connection to minecraft server (both offline mode and online connection with Mojang or Microsoft account)
+- Connection to minecraft server (both offline "cracked" mode and online connection with Mojang or Microsoft account)
 - DNS server name resolution with and without SRV record
 - All official releases from 1.12.2 to 1.19.2 supported
 - Compression